Edge-Unfolding Nearly Flat Convex Caps: Noncrossing Developments

 $L_{n-1} \preceq R_{n-1}$ is immediate because $\o_{n-1} \le \o(\Q) < \pi$; see Fig.~\figref{RMInduction1}(b).
 Assume now $L_{i+1} \preceq R_{i+1}$, and consider $L_i$; refer to Fig.~\figref{RMInduction2} (Appendix~\secref{Noncrossing.Appendix}).
-Because both $L_i$ and $R_i$ are radially monotone, circles centered on $\ell_i = r_i$ intersect the chains in at most one point each. $L_i$ is constructed by rotating $L_{i+1}$ rigidly by $\o_i$ counterclockwise about $\ell_i = \r_i$; see Fig.~\figref{RMInduction2}(b).
+Because both $L_i$ and $R_i$ are radially monotone, circles centered on $\ell_i = r_i$ intersect the chains in at most one point each.
+Here we are relying on the radial monotonicity properties of $L_i$ and $R_i$ individually, properties they inherit as subchains of the radially monotone $L$ and $R$. $L_i$ is constructed by rotating $L_{i+1}$ rigidly by $\o_i$ counterclockwise about $\ell_i = r_i$; see Fig.~\figref{RMInduction2}(b).
 This only increases the arc distance between the intersections with those circles, because the circles must pass through the gap representing $L_{i+1} \preceq R_{i+1}$, shaded in Fig.~\figref{RMInduction2}(a).
 And because we already established that $L$ cannot enter the $R$ halfplane $H_R$, we know these arcs are $< \pi$: for an arc of $\ge \pi$ could turn $\r_{\max}$ to aim into $H_R$.
 So $L_i \preceq R_i$.
 Repeating this argument back to $i=0$ yields $L \preceq R$, establishing the theorem. \end{proof}

 Our cut paths are (in general) leaf-to-root paths in some tree $\T \subseteq \cF$ of the forest, so we need to extend Theorem~\thmref{RMInduction} to trees.\footnote{ This extension was not described explicitly in~\cite{o-ucprm-16}.} The proof of the following is in Appendix~\secref{Trees.Appendix}.